Sleep's Nightly Performance

 Processes emotions and reduces stress to restore self-regulation

-Connects memories for learning
+Connects memories for learning, creativity and problem-solving

-The Five-Act Performance
+The Performance

 Get up earlier than usual?
 You're leaving before the final bow, interrupting REM Sleep's essential work for emotional balance and memory integration.